pyk595/tp/docs/UserGuide.md

 Format: `logs INDEX`

 * `INDEX` signifies the specified contact.
-* The index refers to the index number shown in the displayed contact list.
-* both indexes **must be a positive integer** 1, 2, 3, …​

 Example:
 * `logs 2` lists all recently contacted dates for the 2nd contact in the display contact list.